alexholmes/hdfs-file-slurper/README.md

 To get started, simply:

-1. Download, and run ant
+1. Download, and run `mvn package`
-2. Tarball the directory and copy to a machine that has access to Hadoop, and untar.
+2. Copy the generated tarball under `target/` to a machine that has access to Hadoop, and untar.
 3. Set the `HADOOP_BIN` environment variable to refer to your local hadoop script (not required if you are running a packaged version of CDH).
 4. Run!

 Example environment setup: